Godfrey Mwakikagile: Early life and family

 The eldest of his siblings, Mwakikagile was named Godfrey by his aunt Isabella, one of his father's younger sisters, and was baptised at an Anglican CMS church – Church Missionary Society – in Kigoma by Reverend Frank McGorlick from Victoria, Australia, on Christmas day, 1949.
+Godfrey's baptismal middle name is Seth.
+He was named Seth by his paternal great uncle Amos Mwaibanje, elder brother of his grandmother Laheli Kasuka Mwaibanje.
+He was brought up as a member of Kyimbila Moravian Church whose pastor was his maternal great uncle, Asegelile Mwankemwa, younger brother of his grandmother and the first African pastor of the church.
+His mother Syabumi Mwambapa was born at the residence of her uncle Aseglile Mwankemwa where her mother went to live with her younger brother after her husband Mwambapa – his other family name Mwasomola – originally from Mwakaleli died in 1929 and spent some of her early years there with her mother and her cousins, the children of her uncle.
+The surname of her five male cousins, the children of Mwankemwa, was Mwaiseje.
+They had four sisters.
+Her mother Tungapesyaga Mapunga (Mwamapunga), Godfrey's maternal grandmother, was also buried there on the property of her younger brother Asegelile Mwankemwa when she died in 1943, according to Godfrey Mwakikagile in his books Life under British Colonial Rule, The African Liberation Struggle: Reflections, Africa in Transition: Witness to Change, and in a review of his works in “Godfrey Mwakikagile: Eurocentric Africanist?”

-But he was brought up as a member of Kyimbila Moravian Church whose pastor was his maternal great uncle, Asegelile Mwankemwa, younger brother of his grandmother and the first African pastor of the church.
-He was named Willie by his mother soon after he was born, a prebaptismal name he does not officially use but by which he is known among his relatives and other people who knew him when he was growing up, as he has stated in his autobiographical writings and in other works including a book he wrote in 2023 about one of his secondary school teachers who was a national leader in Tanganyika's independence movement, Julius Mwasanyagi: A forgotten African nationalist.
+Syabumi named her son Willie soon after he was born, a prebaptismal name he does not officially use but by which he is known among his relatives and other people who knew him when he was growing up, as he has stated in his autobiographical writings and in other works including a book he wrote in 2023 about one of his secondary school teachers who was a national leader in Tanganyika's independence movement, Julius Mwasanyagi: A forgotten African nationalist.

 His father played a critical role in his early life and education.
 He was a strict disciplinarian and taught him at home when he was attending primary school from Standard One to Standard Four and during the first two years of middle school, Standard Five and Standard Six, before he left home to go to boarding school in 1963, three miles away, when he was 13 years old.
 He also taught him when he was out of school and went home during holidays in his last two years of middle school in Standard Seven and Standard Eight.
 His mother, who taught Sunday school and was a volunteer adult education teacher for some time teaching adults how to read and write, also taught him at home when he was in primary school.